Border Security and Immigration

 Border security and immigration must go hand and hand.
 Protecting our border will help keep us all safe and will help prevent the drug cartels from preying upon and terrorizing our communities.
 I regularly travel to the Texas/Mexico border and have seen firsthand the destruction that the drug cartels cause to our communities and the pain they inflict on families.

-I support an all-of-the above energy policy and am committed to reducing the U.S.’ dependency on foreign sources of oil.
+I support an all-of-the above energy policy and am committed to reducing the U.S.’s dependency on foreign sources of oil.
 We cannot rely on unstable regions of the world to supply our energy.
 This is a matter of national security.
 The development of new drilling techniques and the discovery of huge domestic reserves of oil and natural gas have opened up the possibility that America can once again be energy independent.
 There was a time when America led the world in energy production, and we can do it again if the federal government gets out of the way and stops forcing us to be dependent on the Middle East and Venezuela for our energy.

 Finally, since its founding, America has stood as a beacon of liberty to a watching world.
 We must stand up for those who have no voice.
 Dictators and their crony regimes must be opposed.
-Universal rights, such as freedom and justice, must be upheld.
+Universal rights, such as freedom and justice, must be upheld.”

-Our health care system should provide access and choice, while ensuring quality care.
-The decisions about your personal health care should be made between you and your doctor, not the federal government or some unelected bureaucratic board.
+Decisions about your personal health care should be made between you and your doctor, not the federal government or some unelected bureaucratic board.
 While I recognize that the health care system needs to be reformed, a government-run system is not the answer.
-I opposed Obamacare and supported its full repeal.
+I opposed Obamacare and support its full repeal and replacement.
 I was the first Member in the House of Representatives to introduce legislation to defund the individual mandate provision of this law and firmly believe that the federal government does not have the constitutional authority to force any American to purchase any product.

 Jobs and Economy